rokath/trice/docs/TriceV1.0Specification.md

 ###  5.4. <a name='IDUsageOptions'></a>ID Usage Options

-- Per default the `trice update` command chooses randomly a so far unused ID for new format strings.
+- Per default the `trice update` command chooses randomly a so far unused ID for new format strings and extends `til.json`.
--
+- After `trice z` all src IDs are removed or 0.
+In this state the src should go into the version management system.

 ###  5.5. <a name='GeneralIDManagementInformation'></a>General ID Management Information